Skip to content

 Maximum number of spatial hash cells across all systems.

-Source code in src/kups/core/neighborlist.py
+Source code in src/kups/core/neighborlist/parameters.py

 @dataclass